nyakaz73/dialogStateManagementFlutter/README.md

 2. Secondly you need a model that is going to extend a ChangeNotifier Class

-This is going to act as an obbervable class to monitor for changes which would have happened in that specific class.
+This is going to act as an observable class to monitor for changes which would have happened in that specific class.
 example:
 import 'package:flutter/material.dart';
 import 'constants.dart';